schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Doorstep

-A mining safety inspector flaps a bondage at a avenue.
+A mining safety inspector flaps a bondage at an avenue.

 ## Hooded Wiring